Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 \subsection{Longer Fe chains and CDW}

-As the chains grow beyond $N=11$, the CDW becomes increasingly relevant.
-Due to the incommensuration, the atoms can no longer all sit on maxima of the CDW. \didv spectra recorded along a 27-atom chain (Fig.\,\ref{Fig:figure5}a) show spatial variations of the YSR band structure.
-This is clearly reflected in the breaking of the overall mirror symmetry about the center of the chain, which was present in the shorter chains (cf.\ horizontal dashed lines in Fig.\,\ref{Fig:figure4}a-f).
-In addition, the YSR bands that are within the quasiparticle coherence peaks in region B (indicated in Fig. 5a) shift continuously toward the Fermi level at both ends of the chain (more pronounced in region C than in region A).
+For longer chains beyond $N=11$, the incommensurate nature of the CDW becomes increasingly relevant and the atoms can no longer all sit on maxima of the CDW. \didv spectra recorded along a 27-atom chain (Fig.\,\ref{Fig:figure5}a) reveal spatial variations of the YSR band structure.
 In the center of the chain (region B), the spectra are similar to those of the 11-atom chain (original 11-atom chain is indicated by yellow circles).
-In particular, the bands originating from the $\alpha$ and $\beta$ states (marked by white dotted lines) appear as in the shorter chain. \didv maps at selected energies reflect this dispersion (Fig.\,\ref{Fig:figure5}d; for a more complete set of \didv maps, see SM \cite{SM}).
-For instance, the highest-energy feature appears at $\SI{2.50}{\milli\volt}$ in region B, but at $\SI{2.26}{\milli\volt}$ in regions A and C. The van Hove singularity at $\sim\SI{1.95}{\milli\volt}$ appears at the same energy almost along the entire chain (map at $\SI{1.94}{\milli\volt}$).
-Similarly, the van Hove singularity of the $\alpha$-derived band at $\SI{-1.70}{\milli\volt}$ exhibits a small shift towards zero energy only at the terminations (see map at $\SI{1.54}{\milli\volt}$ and SM \cite{SM} for maps at negative bias).
+However, the YSR bands that fall within the coherence peaks in region B (indicated in Fig.\,\ref{Fig:figure5}a) shift continuously toward the Fermi level at both ends of the chain (more pronounced in region C than in region A; for an assignment of the character of the bands, see Supplementary Figs.\,10-11).
+The effect of the CDW is also reflected in the loss of overall mirror symmetry about the center of the chain, which was present in shorter chains (cf.\ horizontal dashed lines in Fig.\,\ref{Fig:figure4}a-f).